audrow/update-ros-pkg-versions/README.md

 Done!
 ```

-Also note that the commands have an `--skip-setup-py` option.
-This is useful
+Note that the commands have an `--skip-setup-py` option.
+This is useful when a
-when a package hasn't add a version tag to one or more `setup.py` files.
+package hasn't add a version tag to one or more `setup.py` files.

+Also, ROS 1 packages will be skipped.
+This program skips any files that mention
+`catkin`.

 ### Suggested Workflow